lkodinsson/MARS/Basic/PHB.md

 When you perform a maneuver on a target it may have a chance for the target to resist the effects of that maneuver.
 They will roll the skill or stat listed to make an opposed check against your attack roll.
 If the attacker grazes against the resist, the effects are applied at half duration (if any, rounded down).
 Otherwise it is simply considered a failure instead, and the defender suffers no effects.
 Any attacks are still made on the target even if they resist the effects of the maneuver.

 For example: You perform a Crippling Strike against a target and it grazes.
 This is still considered a hit (even though it only deals half damage), and the target rolls to resist.
-If your maneuver roll is a 12 and the defender's resist is a 14, the maneuver grazed against their resist.
-Crippling Strike's effects only last 1 round instead of 2.
+If your maneuver's roll is a 12 and the defender's resist is a 14, the maneuver grazed against their resist.
+Crippling Strike's effects only lasts 1 round instead of 2.

 Although maneuvers must be learned in order to use normally, you can improvise maneuvers.
 To do so you must be trained in the skill required to learn it, but not have the maneuver itself learned.
-If you do improvise a maneuver, you make all skill checks and attacks specified in that maneuver with a –2 penalty, and it costs twice as much stamina.
+If you do improvise a maneuver, you make all skill checks and attack rolls specified in that maneuver with a –2 penalty (not including damage rolls), and the stamina cost is increased by 1.
 If that maneuver is a swift action, it becomes a standard action instead.

 For example: You are trained in Finesse but aren't trained in the Feint maneuver.
 You attempt to improvise the maneuver, taking a –2 penalty on your charisma check to perform the maneuver.